 For the game of Slithering Snake, a minimum of three people is needed.
 A jump rope is also needed as the “snake.”

+And last but not least, another great trampoline game.
 Who does not dream of being a ninja?
 Or at least playing the part of one!
-For this game you need a minimum of three people.
+For this game, you need a minimum of three people.
 It is best played on a trampoline that has a safety net so that no one accidentally falls off.

 All of the participants except for the ninja are blindfolded.
 The ninja then must cause each of the players to fall down; but the ninja is not allowed to kick, punch, or use any other sort of move that could actually harm the blindfolded participants.

-With some many trampoline gaming options, it is difficult to ever be bored!
+With some many trampoline games, it is difficult to ever be bored!
 Most trampoline games can be spiced up by adding an element of darkness or water.
 And although most can be played with only two to three people, the more people the more fun and suspense!